ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Name: A value that can be used in documents for easier comprehension, to identify a possible role that nodes can take in an OSCORE group.

 * Value: The numeric identifier for this role.
-Integer values greater than 65535 are marked as "Private Use", all other values use the registration policy "Expert Review" {{RFC8126}}.
+These values MUST be unique.
+The value can be an integer greater than or equal to 0.
+Integer values greater than 65535 are marked as "Private Use" (see {{Section 4.1 of RFC8126}}).
+All other values use the registration policy "Expert Review" (see {{Section 4.5 of RFC8126}}).

 * Description: This field contains a brief description of the role.